Bill Tilden: Career statistics

 Bud Collins states that, as an amateur (1912–1930), Tilden won 138 of 192 tournaments, lost 28 finals and had a 907–62 match record, a 93.6% winning percentage.
 Although he never played at the Australian Championships, Tilden was the first male tennis player to win four consecutive Grand Slam titles.
 In 1921, the Australian Championships were held after the U.S. National Championships.
 He joined professional tennis in 1931, making him then ineligible to compete in Grand Slam tournaments.
 He owns a number of all-time tennis achievements, including an amateur career match-winning record of 93.6%.

 Tilden's career winning percentage at the US National Championships was 90.7%, which ranks him first ahead of Roger Federer, Fred Perry and Pete Sampras, and also a 42-match win streak from 1920 to 1926 is ahead of Roger Federer and Ivan Lendl.
-His 95-match winning streak from 1924 to 1925 is ahead of Don Budge and Roy Emerson, and his best win–loss single season coming in 1925 at 98.73%, 78-1, places him ahead of John McEnroe and Jimmy Connors.
-He, Roger Federer, and Rafael Nadal are the only players to reach 10 finals at a single Grand Slam event.
+His 95-match winning streak from 1924 to 1925 is ahead of Don Budge and Roy Emerson, and his best win–loss single season coming in 1925 at 98.73%, 78–1, places him ahead of John McEnroe and Jimmy Connors.
+He, Roger Federer, Rafael Nadal and Novak Djokovic are the only players to reach 10 finals at a single Grand Slam event.
 At the Wimbledon Championships, he recorded a career 91.2% match record, ranking him 3rd all-time behind Björn Borg and Don Budge.